-The following highlights the accomplishments of the Office of the State Auditor during fiscal year 2010-11.
+The following highlights the accomplishments of the Office of the State Auditor during fiscal year 2011-12.

-- The audit of the State of South Carolina's basic financial statements was completed on December 17, 2010, allowing the Comptroller General to submit the Comprehensive Annual Financial Report (CAFR) to the Government Finance Officers Association's Certificate of Achievement Program.
-The State CAFR was awarded the Certificate of Achievement for Excellence in Financial Reporting for the fiscal year ended June 30, 2010.
-The audit was completed within 8.8 percent of the engagement budget. - The audit of the State's Schedule of Expenditures of Federal Awards (Single Audit Report) was completed and the report was dated July 29, 2011.
-The scope of the engagement included approximately \$7.536 billion in federal program expenditures.
-Twenty-three major federal programs were audited.
-We are currently (September 15, 2011) in the process of completing the federal data collection form.
-Once it is completed the Single Audit reporting package will be submitted to the Federal Clearinghouse. - Reports of fifty-nine State agency engagements were issued by the Office of the State Auditor or by independent certified public accounting firms under contract with the Office.
-This represents forty-seven of the eighty-five state agencies that the Office is responsible for auditing.
+- The audit of the State of South Carolina's basic financial statements was completed on December 8, 2011, allowing the Comptroller General to submit the Comprehensive Annual Financial Report (CAFR) to the Government Finance Officers Association's Certificate of Achievement Program.
+The State CAFR was awarded the Certificate of Achievement for Excellence in Financial Reporting for the fiscal year ended June 30, 2011.
+The audit was completed within 12.8 percent of the engagement budget. - The audit of the State's Schedule of Expenditures of Federal Awards (Single Audit Report) was completed and the report was dated May 24, 2012.
+The scope of the engagement included approximately \$8.114 billion in federal program expenditures.
+Twenty-two major federal programs were audited.
+The Single Audit package was summited to the Federal Clearinghouse on July 20, 2012. - Reports of sixty-one State agency engagements were issued by the Office of the State Auditor or by independent certified public accounting firms under contract with the Office of the State Auditor.
+This represents forty of the seventy-eight state agencies that the Office of the State Auditor is responsible for auditing.

-- Forty-seven Medicaid reports were completed representing thirty-four providers.
-Approximately 23% of the Medicaid providers in the State were included in these engagements.
-The engagements identified net receivables due to the State and Federal government of \$4.112 million.
-Medicaid engagements, in total, were completed 17.1% under budget. - Nine reports of General Sessions Courts, Magistrate Courts and Municipal Courts engagements were issued by the Office of the State Auditor during the year.
-The engagements identified approximately \$567 thousand that was underreported to the Office of the State Treasurer. - Let and provided oversight of forty-seven audit and agreed-upon procedures contracts with CPA firms totaling approximately \$925.7 thousand. - All reports were issued in compliance with applicable standards of the AICPA and Federal Regulations.
+- Thirty-five Medicaid reports were completed representing seventeen providers.
+Approximately 11% of the Medicaid providers in the State were included in these engagements.
+The engagements identified net receivables due to the State and Federal government of \$11.996 million.
+Medicaid engagements, in total, were completed 8.0% over budget. - Six reports of General Sessions Courts, Magistrate Courts and Municipal Courts engagements were issued by the Office of the State Auditor during the year.
+The engagements identified approximately \$2.0 thousand that was underreported to the Office of the State Treasurer. - Let and provided oversight of forty-eight audit and agreed-upon procedures contracts with CPA firms totaling approximately \$1.1 million. - All reports were issued in compliance with applicable standards of the AICPA and Federal Regulations.